ibm-cloud-docs/security-compliance/collector-customer.md

 ## Before you begin
 {: #before-collector}

-Before you begin, be sure that you're using a Pay-As-You-Go or Subscription [{{site.data.keyword.cloud_notm}} account](/docs/account?topic=account-account-getting-started) where you are the owner or have [full **Administrator** access](/docs/account?topic=account-assign-access-resources).
-To create a collector, you must also have the **Administrator** role access to the {{site.data.keyword.compliance_short}}.
-Be sure that you also have access to the [credentials](/docs/security-compliance?topic=security-compliance-credentials) that your collector needs to gather your resource configurations.
+Before you get started, be sure that you have the required level of access to view and manage collectors.
+To administer collectors, you need the editor platform role or higher.
+For more information, see [Assigning access](/docs/security-compliance?topic=security-compliance-access-management).

 ### Verifying installation requirements